container-storage-interface/spec/spec.md

   // system/filesystem, but, at a minimum, SP MUST accept a max path
   // length of at least 128 bytes. string target_path = 2;

+  // Indicates that the SP should prefer to successfully unpublish the
+  // volume, even if data loss would occur as a result.
+  // CO MUST NOT set this field to true unless SP has the
+  // FORCE_UNPUBLISH node capability.
+  // This in an OPTIONAL field.
+  bool force = 3;
 }

 message NodeUnpublishVolumeResponse {